Alaneor/Datatypes/README.md

 Datatypes
 =========

-Object-oriented implementation of the basic datatypes found in PHP - String, Array, Integer, and new base type Object
+Object-oriented implementation of the basic datatypes found in PHP - String, Collection, Number, and new base type Object